vic-ma/howtodismantle.github.io/_posts/2025-12-21-Its-Christmas-time-to-look-back.md

 ## Peakboard Hub API everywhere

-The second big topic was the Peakboard Hub API and what happens when you treat your Hub as a programmable control plane instead of a nice admin UI.
-In [Cracking the code - Part II - Calling functions remotely by using Peakboard Hub API](https://how-to-dismantle-a-peakboard-box.com/Cracking-the-code-Part-II-Calling-functions-remotely.html), we used the API to fire alarms on boxes from the outside world.
-Then we went full Python in [Sssslithering Through APIs - Python Unleashed for Peakboard Hub](https://how-to-dismantle-a-peakboard-box.com/Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.html), turning the Hub into a playground for scripts, tables, and ad-hoc SQL over lists.
-With [Cloud to Factory - Building an Azure Logic App to Access Peakboard Boxes with Peakboard Hub](https://how-to-dismantle-a-peakboard-box.com/From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.html), we bridged Microsoft’s cloud workflows straight into shop-floor boxes, and [Cracking the code - Part III - Reading and writing lists with Peakboard Hub API](https://how-to-dismantle-a-peakboard-box.com/Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.html) showed how to treat Hub lists like a lightweight database.
+Another big topic we covered this year is the Peakboard Hub API.
+We learned what's possible when you treat your Hub like a programmable control plane, rather than just a nice admin dashboard:
+* In [Cracking the code - Part II](https://how-to-dismantle-a-peakboard-box.com/Cracking-the-code-Part-II-Calling-functions-remotely.html), we used the Hub API to send alarms to Peakboard Boxes from outside the local network.
+* Then, we went full Python in [Sssslithering Through APIs](https://how-to-dismantle-a-peakboard-box.com/Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.html), where we turned the Hub into a playground for scripts, tables, and ad-hoc SQL over lists.
+* With [Building an Azure Logic App to Access Peakboard Boxes](https://how-to-dismantle-a-peakboard-box.com/From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.html), we bridged Microsoft's cloud workflows with shop-floor Peakboard Boxes, and [Cracking the code - Part III - Reading and writing lists with Peakboard Hub API](https://how-to-dismantle-a-peakboard-box.com/Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.html) showed how to treat Hub lists like a lightweight database.
 Finally, [Peak-a-Boo!
 Revealing Peakboard Hub List Data in your Power BI Dashboards](https://how-to-dismantle-a-peakboard-box.com/Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.html) closed the loop by piping that data into BI dashboards, making the Hub API the central backbone between cloud services, factory apps, and analytics.

 ## SAP from inventory to BTP